 Section 65583 of the Government Code sets forth the specific components of a jurisdiction's housing element.
-Included in these requirements is an obligation on the part of local jurisdictions to provide their

-"fair share" of regional housing needs.
+Included in these requirements is an obligation on the part of local jurisdictions to provide their fair share of regional housing needs.
 Local governments and Councils of Governments (COGs) are required to determine existing and future housing need and the allocation of said need must be approved by the California Department of Housing and Community Development (HCD).
 Rialto is a member of the Southern California Association of Governments (SCAG) and SCAG is responsible for preparing the Regional Housing Needs Assessment for the six-county territory that it represents.

 HCD established the planning period for the current Regional Housing Needs Assessment (RHNA) from January 1, 2014 to October 30, 2021.
 For the 2014-2021 planning period the City was allocated a total of 2,715 units, including 636 for very low-income, 432 for low-income, 496 for moderate-income, and 1,151 for above-moderate income households.
+This report is a mid-cycle update to the 2014-2021 5th RHNA cycle, therefore the allocation remains the same.